Skip to Content

 BAKING WITH OIL

-Oil cakes tend to bake up taller with a better crumb.
-They also stay moist and tender far longer than recipes made with butter.
+Cakes, cupcakes, muffins, and quick breads also tend to bake up taller with a better crumb and stay moist and tender much longer than recipes made with butter.

 Which Type Of Oil to Use

 I use neutral oils like canola oil, safflower oil, and vegetable oil.
-However, it’s not unheard of for oils with stronger flavors like olive oil or coconut oil to be used.
+You can also use stronger oils like olive oil and coconut oil, but they may change the taste somewhat.

 Is it better to use canola oil or olive oil?

-Olive oil, on the other hand, is known to be healthier and its stronger flavor makes it preferable in recipes such as focaccia which require its distinct taste.
-However, keep in mind its smoke point isn’t as high as canola oil’s and will burn more easily.
+Olive oil, on the other hand, is healthier.
+Also, its stronger flavor makes it preferable in recipes such as focaccia, which require its distinct taste.

 Baking with Oil Conversion Chart

-If you want to convert your butter recipes to oil recipes, check out my baking with oil – butter to oil conversion chart.
+If you want to convert your butter recipes to oil recipes, take a look at my baking with oil – butter to oil conversion chart.

-Understanding Sugar
+Sugar

 There are many different types of sugar, including white sugar, brown sugar, vanilla sugar, powdered sugar, turbinado sugar, and demerara sugar.

-When a recipe (any recipe, not just mine) says “sugar” without specifying anything else, it is regular white sugar.
+When a recipe calls for “sugar” without specifying anything else, it’s referring to regular white sugar.

 White Sugar